gejun123456/MyBatisCodeHelper-Pro/docs/en/methodNameToSql.md

 	</resultMap>

-following is the generated sql by the mapper method name
+following is the generated sql by the mapper method name (method name using upper and lower case is the same for generate)

 the comparator after fields are following.